Estelope/FurEver/capstone-proposal.md

 - Other features such as filter tabs, search page, additonal resources page.

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
-- I need advice on the mobile app display!
 - C# / .NET
 -
 - waiting on key from RescueGroups for their API data to see if its parsible